Banay97/Reading-and-Writing-Books-Website/README.md

 •  Readers can only modify their own profile and content.
 •  They cannot publish Implementation of Access Controls <br>

-1. Role-Based Access Control (RBAC) books or their manage personal site-wide library. events.
+1. Role-Based Access Control (RBAC) books or their managed personal site-wide library. events.
 •  Implement a role-based access control system to assign roles to users upon registration. <br>

 •  Define permissions for each role within the system, ensuring that only users with the